Ngāruawāhia: River bridges

-1921 single-lane road bridge

 A survey for a road bridge was done in 1911.
 Test borings for piles were done in 1912.
 The Ngāruawāhia Town Board and Waikato, Waipa, and Raglan County Councils agreed to share the cost in 1914.
 The State Advances office lent £2,500 for the bridge in 1915.
 Wartime shortages caused further delays, but by 1917 the new bridge was taking shape.
 Further delay occurred when additional piles had to be driven.
 The Minister reported the work well in hand in 1919, but then a temporary bridge, used in construction, was hit by a steamer.
 Work got under way again, £3,000 was in the Public Works Estimates and the bridge was reported complete in 1920, except for its approaches.
 The bridge opened in 1921 and, on 28 July 1921, was officially opened by the Minister of Public Works, J. G. Coates.
 It was 12 ft wide and 436 ft long, made up of 3 x 123 ft, a 43 ft and a 20 ft span.
 Two piers were in the river on 6 ft concrete cylinders sunk 37 ft below normal water-level.
 The others were reinforced concrete on concrete piling and the deck and trusses of Australian hardwood.

 Complaints had been made about a single-lane bridge since before it was built, so, when the new NIMT bridge was built, the Main Highways Board leased the old one and added decking.
 The conversion was completed in early November 1931, allowing 2-way traffic.
 Single lane traffic was reinstated for a few months in 1936 to allow a 40 ft truss on the 1921 bridge to be replaced.
 Traffic was still increasing.
 In 1935 traffic between Ohinewai and Ngāruawāhia averaged 660 vehicles a day.
 By 1938 it had risen to 1,329.

-1956 bridge

 On 13 March 1953 a contract was let for a new steel truss bridge.
 An April 1955 photo shows two piers in the river.
 (Note: "Ngaruawahia, Waikato, view south to town at the confluence of the Waikato River with the Domain and bridge with Great South Road, and Waipā River with Waingar Road Bridge beyond".)
 On 20 August 1955 the centre span was placed and a 1955 photo shows the bridge almost finished.
 (Note: "Ngaruawahia road and rail bridges under construction over the Waikato River, Waikato Region".)
 The first car drove over the bridge on 19 October 1956.
 By 2008 17,392 vehicles a day were crossing the bridge.
 No more recent counts have been published, but, after the opening of the Taupiri link in 2013, traffic on the Great South Rd in Ngāruawāhia, was 12,467 in 2015, suggesting that traffic on the bridge has been reduced by about 5,000 vehicles a day.